-High water we have mostly been popping cork fishing around points and submerged oyster beds and doing well with trout, ladyfish, blues, spanish mackerel, boneheads, and jacks.
+High water we have mostly been popping cork fishing around points and submerged oyster beds and doing well with: trout, ladyfish, blues, Spanish mackerel, bonnetheads, and jacks.

-Mostly using live bait ( shrimp, mullet, and mud minnows) under a popping corks using an 18-36 leader with a #2 circle hook, water clarity and the amount of rattling the corks have been two of largest factors for success.
+Mostly using live bait ( shrimp, mullet, and mud minnows) under a popping corks using an 18-36” leader with a #2 circle hook, water clarity and the amount of rattling the corks have been 2 of largest factors for success.

 Lower tides we are still working submerged structure with a Carolina rig for: redfish, black drum, flounder and sheepshead.

 With all of the bait thieves in our waters we haven’t been using much shrimp or crabs on the bottom, but have mostly been fishing cut mullet, menhaden and minnows to attract more quality fish but with a slower bite.

 Early morning action on the surface has been really good for: trout, bluefish, ladyfish and Spanish mackerel during the first couple of hours of day light throwing top water lures, producing lots of excitement and explosive strikes.